AdobeDocs/campaign-web.en/help/v8/audience/test-profiles.md

 1. If you select the **[!UICONTROL No longer contact (by any channel)]** checkbox, the test profile is on denylist.
 Such recipient is no longer targeted on any channel (email, SMS, etc.).

 1. In the **[!UICONTROL Additional data]** tab, enter the personalization data used for the deliveries created in the Data management workflows and which you want to assign a specific value to.
-[Learn more on workflows](../workflows/gs-workflows.md)
+[Learn more about workflows](../workflows/gs-workflows.md)

     ![Additional data tab](assets/test-profile-additional-data.png){zoomable="yes"}

    Make sure that additional target data has been defined with an alias starting with '@' in the **[!UICONTROL Enrichment]** workflow activity.
 Otherwise, you cannot use it properly with your seed addresses in the delivery activity.
-[Learn more on the Enrichment activity](../workflows/activities/enrichment.md)
+[Learn more about the Enrichment activity](../workflows/activities/enrichment.md)

 1. Click the **[!UICONTROL Save]** button.